trendSetters01/rps-voi/README.md

-# Rock-Paper-Scissors Discord Bot with Algorand Integration
+# Rock-Paper-Scissors Discord Bot with VOI Integration

 ## Description
 This project features a Discord bot that allows users to play the classic Rock-Paper-Scissors game directly within Discord.
-The bot also integrates with the Algorand blockchain, offering extended features such as asset interactions.
+The bot also integrates with the VOI blockchain, offering extended features such as asset interactions.

 ## Setup and Installation